-There are two individual trees and three small group of trees included in this report.
+There are three individual trees and three small group of trees included in this report.

-All of the trees are growing on the boundary or outside the application site.
+All of the trees are growing outside the application site but close to the site boundary.

-All of the trees are included in the lowest retention category (C) because they are small and insignificant trees making little contribution to the area.
+All of the trees are included in the lowest retention category (C) because they are unimportant, making a limited contribution to the area.